Read Part 1 here.

 HAHAHAHAHAHAHAHA…. came the uncontrollable laughter.

 No, I’m not swearing.
-I’m saying the man sitting there, mocking the fear of God in me, is Jesus.
+I’m saying the man sitting there, mocking the fear of God in me, was Jesus.
 My Jesus.
 The Jesus that left me stranded in the middle of Sungai Kayu Ara.

 He gestured for me to take a seat.